 If women with HG are given early medical care enough to manage their symptoms and minimize nutritional deficiencies, both mother and child will be healthier now and in the future.

 The adverse health consequences for mother and child, as well as the costs of healthcare and lost productivity affect her family, the community and the nation.
-These women deserve excellent care and a chance at a healthy future.
+These women and their children deserve excellent care, and a chance at a healthy future.

 Kimber MacGibbon, RN